vladdou/ms4-of-stories-shop/README.md

 ### All other tools

-- [Heroku PostgresSQL](https://www.postgresql.org/) - used for relational database storage
+- [PostgresSQL](https://www.postgresql.org/) - used for relational database storage
 - [Heroku](https://dashboard.heroku.com/) - used to deploy the live site
 - [GitPod](https://www.gitpod.io) - used for their IDE while building the website
 - [GitHub](https://github.com) - used to store repository